IBM/openapi-to-graphql/packages/openapi-to-graphql/README.md

 - `preprocessing`: Logs information about preprocessing the OAS.
 - `translation`: Logs information about translating an OAS to GraphQL.
 - `http`: Logs information about the HTTP requests made to the API.
-- `pubsub`: Logs information about the PubSub subscribptions made to the API.
+- `pubsub`: Logs information about the PubSub subscriptions made to the API.

 ## Testing